junyanz/iGAN/README.md

 <img src='pics/demo_teaser.jpg' width=800>

 Given a few user brushes, our system could generate photo-realistic samples that best satisfy the user edits at real-time.
-The interface is based on deep generative model such as Generative Adversarial Networks ([GAN](https://arxiv.org/abs/1406.2661)).
-The system serves two main purposes:
+Our system is based on deep generative models such as Generative Adversarial Networks ([GAN](https://arxiv.org/abs/1406.2661)).
+The system serves the following two main purposes:
 * An intelligent drawing interface for automatically generating images inspired by the color and shape of the digital brush strokes.
 * An interactive visual debugging tool for understanding and visualizing deep generative models.
-By interacting with the deep generative models, a developer can understand which kinds of stuff that the model can produce or not.
+By interacting with the deep generative models, a developer can understand which kinds of stuff the model can produce, as well as the limitation of the model.

-We are working on supporting more generative models (e.g. VAE) under more deep learning frameworks (e.g. Tensorflow).
+We are working on supporting more generative models (e.g. variational autoencoder) and more deep learning frameworks (e.g. Tensorflow).
 Please cite our paper if you find this code useful in your research.

 ## Getting started